 The library’s exhibit is seeking works of art from the Vanderbilt community based upon their health care experiences.
 Staff, students, faculty, and patients from Vanderbilt University and Vanderbilt University Medical Center are invited to participate in this campus-wide event.
 The exhibit, held at the Eskind Biomedical Library, opens with a panel discussion and a reception on April 8 at 4:00 PM.

 Visit this website often for more information and updates.
 An additional webpage includes consumer health biomedical information resources to assist with comics content development and lifelong learning.
 There are also links to selected citations pertaining to Graphic Medicine.
+Information about the upcoming Art Days is available on the Tips & Tricks page.

 Participants may register at any time.
 Save your return code to edit the form.
 Submissions will be accepted at the Eskind Biomedical Library beginning in February 2020.